 Once students have been admitted to the College of Liberal Arts, or another degree-seeking college at the University of Minnesota, they may pursue admission to the journalism major.

-NOTE: These meetings are for current University of Minnesota students only.
+NOTE: These sessions are for current University of Minnesota students only.
 Prospective students should contact the University of Minnesota Office of Admissions at 612-625-2008.

 Download the Digital Major Handbook: